Chaudhary Mukesh Singh Chaturvedi: Political background

 Chaudhary began his political career as a student leader in Bhopal when he was first elected as the State Joint Secretary of National Students' Union of India, Madhya Pradesh in 1987–88.
 Growing in ranks, he was soon made the State General Secretary, NSUI, MP from 1989 to 1990 and later served as State General Secretary of the Indian Youth Congress between 1998 and 2000.
 He supported his father, Chaudhary Dilip Singh Chaturvedi in his State Assembly Election from Bhind Assembly constituency in 1980, same year when the party was formed and later supported his brother in winning State Assembly Elections since 1990.
-He was elected as the Chairman of Bhind Nagar Palika Parishad from Bhartiya Janta Party and brough revolutionary reforms involving the transparency and efficiency of the Parishad.
+He was elected as the Chairman of Bhind Nagar Palika Parishad from Bhartiya Janta Party and brought revolutionary reforms involving the transparency and efficiency of the Parishad.
 In 2013, Chaudhary returned to the Bhartiya Janta Party under the tutelage of Shri Atal Bihari Vajpayee along with his elder brother Chaudhary Rakesh Singh Chaturvedi.
 He successfully contested as a Bhartiya Janta Party candidate from the Mehgaon Constituency and represented his constituency in the 14th Madhya Pradesh State Legislative Assembly between 2013 and 2018.
-For his exemplary and selfless work in the 2020 by-elections for Mehgaon Vidhan Sabha, on 13 January 2021, Chaudhary was appointed as the State Vice President of Bhartiya Janta Party under the Presidency of VD Sharma.
+For his exemplary and selfless work in the 2020 by-elections for Mehgaon Vidhan Sabha, on 13 January 2021, Chaudhary was appointed the State Vice President of Bhartiya Janta Party under the Presidency of VD Sharma.